RescueOnWheels/RescueOnWheels.github.io/source/_posts/Week-17.md

 ---
 # Holiday
 * Updated dependencies.
-* Worked on Socket.IO connection in Tincedunt.
+* Added Socket.IO connection to Tincedunt.
 * Started working on the project file.